We are specialised in creating world class mixed metal oxide (MMO) coated titanium anodes for various industry

-Among the many materials tested, we have chosen Titanium as it has the physical and chemical characteristics required to host the coating, while being able to resist to the chemically aggressive environments of the processes and is suitable for the current’s conduction.
+Among the many materials tested, we have chosen Titanium as it has the physical and chemical characteristics required to host the coating, while being able to resist to the chemically aggressive environments of the processes it is used in and is suitable for the current’s conduction.

-Additionally Titanium can be worked in a wide range of shapes: sheets, nets, tubes, wires, complex manufactured products etc.
+Additionally, Titanium can be manufactured and worked to a wide range of shapes: sheets, nets, tubes, wires, complex manufactured products etc.

-The electrode is created from the combination of the coating and the Titanium, and then takes different commercial names such as MMO etc...
+The final electrode is created from the combination of the coating and the Titanium, taking different commercial names such as MMO etc…

 Under a durability perspective, while the coating wears out slowly, the main benefit of using Titanium is that it remains unaltered in time.
-An electrode which has lost all or part of the coating during its life can be regenerated with subsequent applications an undefined number of times.
+An electrode which has lost all or part of its coating during its life can be regenerated with subsequent coating applications a virtually unlimited number of times.

-The electrode can be used, depending on the process it’s designed to be used in, either as a cathode or an anode.
+An electrode can be used, depending on the process it’s designed to be used in, either as a cathode or an anode.

-Used as cathode, for example in the membrane chlorine – Alkali process, the base is in Nickel, whereas the coating maintains its noble metals-based composition.
+Used as a cathode, for example in the membrane chlorine – Alkali process, the electrode base is made of Nickel, whereas the coating maintains its noble metals-based composition.